 Remember Josh Turner’s ‘Long Black Train’ Controversy?

-Ten years ago this week, Josh Turner‘s career took off with the release of the ‘Long Black Train’ album his debut on MCA.
+Josh Turner's career took off with the release of the 'Long Black Train' album, his debut on MCA.
 The video for the title track created some controversy, not within the music industry, but within the locomotive industry, surprisingly.

 The American Public Transportation Association, the Association of American Railroads and the Brotherhood of Locomotive Engineers … they were all furious!
 Turner thought it was silly.